BlackBerry and Amazon team up on vehicle data and software platform

 The platform is built on BlackBerry’s QNX, a vehicle operating system in 175 million vehicles worldwide, according to John Wall, head of BlackBerry Technology Solutions.

-“The biggest challenge that most carmakers have in getting applications in the vehicle or monetizing their data is that there is no standardized way to access the data,” Wall told Reuters.
+“The biggest challenge that most carmakers have in getting applications in the vehicle or monetising their data is that there is no standardised way to access the data,” Wall told Reuters.

 One goal of BlackBerry and AWS is to establish IVY as a standard platform across the auto industry, as Apple and Google have done in mobile phones through their iOS and Android platforms.

-Without that standardization, Wall said, automakers “can’t really establish an ecosystem” or leverage the broader community of app developers.
+Without that standardisation, Wall said, automakers “can’t really establish an ecosystem” or leverage the broader community of app developers.

 IVY is expected to be installed on the first production vehicles in model year 2023, said AWS executive Sarah Cooper.